aknackiron/testdroid-documentation/testdroid-cloud-integration/jira/index.md

 2) Click your avatar in right top corner and select 'My Account'.

 3) On 'My Account' under 'My Integrations' use the JIRA button.
-Clicking this opens the following configuration:

 ![]({{site.github.url}}/assets/testdroid-cloud-integration/jira/jira-integration-connection.png)